Kitakami River

 The Kitakami River (北上川, Kitakami-gawa) is the fourth largest river in Japan and the largest in the Tōhoku region.
-It is 249 km long and drains an area of 10150 km2.
+The Class A river is 249 km long and drains an area of 10150 km2.
 It flows through mostly rural areas of Iwate and Miyagi Prefectures.
 The source of the river is the Mount Nanashigure in northern Iwate, from which it flows to the south between the Kitakami Mountains and the Ōu Mountains.
 The river is unusual in that it has two mouths, one - called Kyukitakami River - flowing south into Ishinomaki Bay and the other flowing east into the Pacific Ocean, both in Ishinomaki City.

 The Kitakami river was an important transportation route during the Edo period and before the building of railways in the early Meiji period.
 Numerous dams have been constructed on the river and its tributaries from the Taishō and Shōwa periods for hydroelectric power generation, flood control and irrigation.
 However, another unusual feature is that there are no dams from its mouth to the Shijūshida Dam north of Morioka.
 This allows for a spectacular salmon run every fall.